JohannesAutenrieb/MissileSimulation/README.md

 ### Discription
 This Software Project was created as part of the Modeling and Simulation module which was held by Dr. Chang-Hun Lee, Korean Advanced Institute of Science and Technolgy for the students of the master course Autonomous Vehicle Dynamics and Control at Cranfield University.
 This repository contains MATLAB/Simulink software in which the flight dynamic model of a transsonic missile has been developed and analyised.

 The problem presented in this assignment was the modelling and simulation of a transsonic missile model in MATLAB/Simulink.
 The aerodynamic and airframe information were provided by the lecturer.
-This work was mainly focusing on modelling all relevant e to analyse the flight dynamics  and response behaviour of the missile.
-Furthermore, a control law shall be developed for the modelled system.
+This work was mainly focusing on modelling the system and to analyse the flight dynamics  and response behaviour of the missile.
+Furthermore, a required control law was adapted for the modelled system.
 For that goal suitable algorithm and fitting SIMULINK models should be created and afterwards discussed.

 ### Structure